mcusuperuser/embedded_c/docs/unions.md

 What are unions?

+!!!
+Important
-> Unions are similar to structures but a union’s members all share the same memory location.
+    Unions are similar to structures but a union’s members all share the same memory location.
 In essence a union is a variable that is capable of holding different types of data at different times.

 Unions:

 - may contain any number of members which may be of any data type.
 - are as large as their largest member.
 - use exactly the same syntax as structures except `struct` is replaced with `union`.

 **Syntax**

 ```c
 union unionName {
     type1 memberName1;